Compensation Model

 Because the simpler methods so often fail and the doctor does not know how to go on treating the patient, the compensatory function of dreams offers welcome assistance.

-Jung presents the compensatory function of dreams as a practical clinical resource, highlighting its capacity to illuminate the patient's situation and supply the therapeutic direction when other approaches are exhausted.
+Jung presents the compensatory function of dreams as a practical clinical resource, particularly where conventional therapeutic methods have been exhausted.

 Jung, Carl Gustav, The Structure and Dynamics of the Psyche, 1960supporting